Home

 Opponents will invoke the precautionary principle and highlight the potential dangers of this new technology, but almost every very useful technology can be used for evil.
 Industry and government officials must assure to the maximum extent practicable that nanotech products will be appropriately tested, certified and monitored.
 AAEA believes that moral and ethical caution should be taken with nanotechnology development, particularly related to human research such as cloning and embryonic stem cell research.

 An engineered DNA strand between metal atom contacts could function as a molecular electronics device.
 Such molecules and nanostructures are expected to revolutionize electronics.
 Understanding the complex quantum physics involved via simulation guides design.
+For NASA, devices and sensors made from such molecules and nanostructures may be particularly usefule when electrical power is limited.

 Federal Funding